Cricket outside England

 General

-Up to 1800, the game had spread very little beyond the British isles; while several games of cricket have been identified on other countries, these mostly consist of Englishmen organising matches among themselves.
+Up to 1800, the game had spread very little beyond the British Isles; while several games of cricket have been identified in other countries, these mostly consist of travelling Englishmen organising matches among themselves.
 This category includes the following references:

 • Henry Tongue, a Chaplain records a party from his ship played ‘krickett’ in Aleppo in 1676.